 Supplementing the high-grade gold resources, the Ulu project includes a substantial inventory of capital equipment, a Weatherhaven camp with shop and a 1,200 metre long airstrip.
-The site of the future deep-water port at Grays Bay is 100 km to the north of the properties, and the proposed route corridor for the all-weather Grays Bay road passes in close proximity to the Ulu Property.
+The site of the future deep-water port at Grays Bay is 100 km to the north of the properties, and the proposed route corridor for the all-weather Grays Bay Road passes in close proximity to the Ulu Property.

 The Ulu Property mineral resource, as reported on April 14, 2015, was estimated by independent consultants, and is reported in the table below.
 The Flood zone contains the bulk of the Ulu gold resource and is open on-strike and at depth.
-The deepest drill intersection of potentially mineable width is 14.9 g/t Au over 7.7 m in BHP's drill hole 90VD-75, at 610 m below surface.
-Metallurgical testing on the Flood zone gold mineralization has shown that gold is recoverable in amounts greater than 90% by gravity, flotation and cyanidation.
+The deepest significant drill intersection is 14.9 g/t Au over 7.7 m in BHP's drill hole 90VD-75, at 610 m below surface.
+Metallurgical testing on the Flood zone deposit indicates that gold is recoverable in amounts greater than 90% by gravity, flotation and cyanidation.